 Step 4: Dried all doors and frame with a lint free white t-shirt.

 Step 5: Applied deglosser.
 We purchased Klean-Strip Deglosser at Home Depot.
 This deglosser is pretty cheap.
 An entire bottle only costs about $5 or $6.
 Since the chemicals in the deglossing liquid are pretty strong, we wore latex gloves throughout this whole process.
 We applied a generous amount of the liquid on a green scrubby brillo pad and scrubbed each door and the frame of the cabinets thoroughly.
 (Again...the deglosser will NOT take the paint off.
 It will only remove the polyurethane.
+Even if your cabinets to not have polyurethane on them already, it is still a good idea to use this anyway as it acts as an adhesive to the first coat of paint).

 Step 6: After the deglosser was applied, we had to do one final wipe down with a lint free white t-shirt.
 (Used another one of Matt's white t-shirts...They sell these at Home Depot, but these shirts just happen to be a part of Matt's "uniform").